Phase Two: 1720 - 1731

 F.Gordon Roe, plate 18

-There are immense problems of attribution.
+There are constant problems of attribution.
 Horace Walpole, who has an entry for Robert Woodcock in his Anecdotes almost twice as long as that for Monamy, has this to say: "Woodcock ... of a gentleman's family ... (devoted) himself to his art, which he practised solely on sea-pieces. ...
 In 1723 he began to practise in oil, and in two years copied above forty pictures of Vandevelde ... he openly professed the art ... and the Duke of Chandos gave him thirty guineas for one of his pieces. ...
 He died April 10, 1728, in the thirty-seventh year of his age, and was buried at Chelsea."
 How many of his forty copies today, one wonders, with or without signatures, are indiscriminately ascribed to Monamy?

 Michael Robinson, while compiling his great work The Paintings of the Willem van de Veldes, was perplexed by the large number of sub-standard paintings he recorded as not being good enough for attribution to The Master.
 He therefore encouraged me to find out as much as I could about Monamy, whom he assumed to be the copyist, or "assistant".
 We exchanged notes over a three or four year period, and he gradually came round to recognising that the bulk of these copies were probably not by Monamy.
 There are many other possible candidates, however, besides Robert Woodcock.
 In writing of the van de Veldes, Horace Walpole has this to say: "The younger William left a son, a painter too of the same style, and who made good copies from his father's works, but was otherwise no considerable performer.
 He went to Holland, and died there."